BizzAppDev-Systems/connector-woocommerce/docs/source/product_tag.rst

 Next Steps
 ----------

-In the upcoming sections, we will explore different test cases related to importing product and provide detailed instructions for configuring your connector to meet your specific business needs.
+In the upcoming sections, we will explore different test cases related to importing product templates and provide detailed instructions for configuring your connector to meet your specific business needs.